Corporate governance: Bribery Act 2010

 The UK passed the Bribery Act in 2010.
 This law made it illegal to bribe either government or private citizens or make facilitating payments (i.e., payment to a government official to perform their routine duties more quickly).
 It also required corporations to establish controls to prevent bribery.

 US

 Primary legislation

-Incorporation in the US is under state level legislation, but there important federal acts. in particular, see Securities Act of 1933, Securities Exchange Act of 1934, and Uniform Securities Act.
+Incorporation in the US is under state level legislation, but there are important federal acts.
+In particular, see Securities Act of 1933, Securities Exchange Act of 1934, and Uniform Securities Act.

 Sarbanes–Oxley Act

 The Sarbanes–Oxley Act of 2002 (SOX) was enacted in the wake of a series of high-profile corporate scandals, which cost investors billions of dollars.
 It established a series of requirements that affect corporate governance in the US and influenced similar laws in many other countries.
 SOX contained many other elements, but provided for several changes that are important to corporate governance practices: